Negro: Elsewhere

 In the Finnish language the word neekeri (cognate with negro) was long considered a neutral equivalent for negro.
 In 2002, neekeri's usage notes in the Kielitoimiston sanakirja shifted from "perceived as derogatory by some" to "generally derogatory".
 The name of a popular Finnish brand of chocolate-coated marshmallow treats was changed by the manufacturers from Neekerinsuukko (lit. 'negro's kiss', like the German version) to Brunbergin suukko ('Brunberg's kiss') in 2001.
 A study conducted among native Finns found that 90% of research subjects considered the terms neekeri and ryssä among the most derogatory epithets for ethnic minorities.

-In Turkish, zenci is the closest equivalent to negro.
-The appellation was derived from the Arabic zanj for Bantu peoples.
-It is usually used without any negative connotation.
+In Turkish, the appellation zenci can be translated as negro, although the two words do not fully correspond.
+The Turkish appellation was derived from the Arabic zanj, literally meaning "black".
+Although it has been argued by some in Turkey that zenci does not carry a pejorative connotation, the sociologist Ayşegül Kayagil pointed out a semantic relation between the word and "slave" due to its usage in the name of the Zanj Rebellion, a major slave revolt in the 9th century.
+According to Kayagil, zenci is also often accompanied by derogatory adjectives such as "dirty" or "slave".
+Opinions on the word among African Turkish interviewees in Kayagil's research were complex, with respondents highlighting its common usage in Turkey in addition to its negative connection to the English word negro.

+In Hungarian the word néger is still used (see this Hungarian wikipedia article) as a neutral term for black people besides fekete (meaning black in Hungarian).

 In Russia, the term негр (negr) was commonly used in the Soviet period without any negative connotation, and its use continues in this neutral sense.
 In modern Russian media, negr is used somewhat less frequently. Чёрный (chyorny, 'black') as an adjective is also used in a neutral sense, and conveys the same meaning as negr, as in чёрные американцы (chyornye amerikantsy, 'black Americans').
 Other alternatives to negr are темнокожий (temnokozhy, 'dark-skinned'), чернокожий (chernokozhy, 'black-skinned').
 The latter two words are used as both nouns and adjectives.
 See also Afro-Russian.